Brad Marchand: Boston Bruins (2009–2025)

-2016–2018: Suspensions and pest reputation

-On September 26, 2016, the Bruins signed Marchand to an eight-year, $49 million contract extension that would carry through the 2024–25 NHL season.
+On September 26, 2016, the Bruins signed Marchand to an eight-year, $49 million contract extension that would carry through to the 2024–25 season.
 The contract carried an annual average value of $6.125 million.
-Marchand opened the 2016–17 season with a scoring rush, putting up two goals and five points in the first game of the season, followed by four points in the next three games.
-After leading the Bruins in scoring for the first half of the season, putting up 13 goals and 22 assists in 43 games, Marchand received his first selection to the NHL All-Star Game in January 2017.
+Marchand opened the 2016–17 season with a scoring rush, putting up two goals and three assists for five points in the first game of the season against the Columbus Blue Jackets, followed by four points in the next three games against the Toronto Maple Leafs, Winnipeg Jets and New Jersey Devils, respectively.
+After leading the Bruins in scoring for the first half of the season, putting up 13 goals and 22 assists for 35 points in 43 games, Marchand received his first selection to the NHL All-Star Game in January 2017.
 He nearly missed the game after meeting with the Department of Player Safety for a "dangerous trip" of Niklas Kronwall of the Detroit Red Wings, but ultimately received a $10,000 fine and no suspension.
-On March 14, Marchand scored the second hat trick of his NHL career, with three goals in the third period of a 6–3 win over Vancouver.
-After putting up 85 points in the regular season, Marchand missed the final two games of the year with a suspension for spearing Jake Dotchin of the Tampa Bay Lightning.
-The Bruins' 4–0 victory in that game helped them clinch a berth in the 2017 Stanley Cup playoffs.
-The Bruins fell to the Ottawa Senators in the first round, with Marchand scoring only one goal in the six-game series.
+On March 14, Marchand recorded an assist on a goal by David Backes and scored the second hat trick of his NHL career and sixth career four point game, with all three goals coming in the third period of a 6–3 win over the Vancouver Canucks.
+After putting up 39 goals and 46 assists for 85 points in 80 games during the season, Marchand missed the final two games of the season due a suspension for spearing Jake Dotchin of the Tampa Bay Lightning.
+The Bruins' 4–0 victory in that game helped them clinch a berth in the playoffs for the first time since 2014.
+The Bruins fell to the Ottawa Senators in the first round of the 2017 playoffs in six games, with Marchand scoring only one goal and three assists for four points in the six-game series.
 At the end of the year, Marchand received his first NHL first All-Star team selection, while the Bruins awarded him both the Elizabeth C. Dufresne Trophy and the team's Third Star.